Dorothy was right. There really is no place like home.

 The great cities and historic towns I’ve visited, especially in what we used to quaintly call the “Old World,” tend to have a powerful dedication to their pasts, avidly preserving their monuments.
 Roman ruins, medieval castles, royal palaces and estates, historic sites and neighborhoods are all right there for locals to take pride in and tourists to ogle.
 The great metropolises may spread out and become super-cities, but their “old town” neighborhoods remain.

 New York, on the other hand, is constantly being torn down and rebuilt.
 Its 400-year history is there, but you have to dig for it, literally or in museums and books.
 You have to push aside the heavy crust of present-day culture, commerce, and architecture to reach the lower layers of the past.
-Otherwise you could walk the city for days and see precious little that predates the 20th century.
+Otherwise, you could walk the city for days and see precious little that predates the 20th century.
+So many ancestors settled here when they came through Ellis Island, there is a lot of history on these streets, and nowadays people want to reconnect with that history once again by using websites like Genealogy Bank to look back and find their family tree to see where their ancestors went after arriving here, as well as what they are doing now.

 New York has been a center of commerce for its whole history.
 Before landfill extended lower Manhattan several blocks into the rivers that frame it to the east and west, Wall Street ended at Water Street, at the river’s edge, and here stood the Meal Market.
 But grains weren’t the only commodities sold here – the Meal Market was also the Slave Market.